Helpico/Helpico/README.md

 As the initiator of the **"Therapeutic Education"** movement, I am building coalitions to transform the learning process into a tool for recovery.
 This is more than an educational project; it is my fight for the resilience of our nation and its future — our children.

+Now I am building a for-profit EU-based technology venture to generate revenue that will support our non-profit arm, the Helpica Initiative, providing the platform for free to children in crisis in Ukraine.

 My work combines over 20 years of experience across public policy, research, teaching and software development to architect the practical, digital-first solutions needed to make this vision a reality.

 ## Key Credentials & Competencies